Alex Verdugo Player Props: Red Sox vs. Orioles

 - Verdugo slugged .405 while batting .280.

-- Among the qualified hitters in MLB action last season, he ranked 28th in batting average, 60th in on-base percentage, and 83rd in slugging.
+- Among qualifying hitters in MLB action last year, his batting average ranked 28th, his on-base percentage ranked 60th, and he was 83rd in the league in slugging.

-- Verdugo picked up an RBI in 53 of 152 games last year, with multiple RBIs in 13 of them.
+- Verdugo drove in a run in 34.9% of his 152 games last year, with more than one RBI in 8.6% of them (13).
 He drove in three or more runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.